teivah/100-go-mistakes/README.md

-# 📖 100 Go Mistakes and How to Avoid Them
+# 100 Go Mistakes and How to Avoid Them

-Source code and community space of [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them) published by Manning in October 2022 ([about the book](https://github.com/teivah/100-go-mistakes/blob/master/about.md)).
+Source code and community space of 📖 [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them) published by Manning in October 2022.
 Made by [@teivah](https://twitter.com/teivah).

 ![](cover.png)

+100 Go Mistakes and How to Avoid Them shows you how to replace common programming problems in Go with idiomatic, expressive code.
+In it, you’ll explore dozens of interesting examples and case studies as you learn to spot mistakes that might appear in your own applications.

+> This should be the required reading for all Golang developers before they touch code in Production...
+It's the Golang equivalent of the legendary 'Effective Java' by Joshua Bloch.

+– Neeraj Shah

+> "This unique book teaches you good habits by helping you identify bad ones.
+Harsanyi's writing style is engaging, the examples relevant, and his insights useful.
+I thought it was a great read, and I think you will too."

+– Thad Meyer

+> "Not having this will be the 101st mistake a Go programmer could make."

+– Anupam Sengupta

 ## Common Go Mistakes

-🌎 This section contains the 100 mistakes in the book.
-However, it's also a section open to the community.
+This section contains a summary of the 100 mistakes in the book.
+Meanwhile, it's also a section open to the community.
 If you believe that a mistake should be added, please create a [community mistake issue](https://github.com/teivah/100-go-mistakes/issues/new?assignees=&labels=community+mistake&template=community_mistake.md&title=).
-You can check the community propositions [here](https://github.com/teivah/100-go-mistakes/issues?q=is%3Aopen+is%3Aissue+label%3A%22community+mistake%22) and vote using the 👍 or the 👎 reactions on the issue itself.
-If an issue reaches a consensus, it will be added to the corresponding section below.

 * [Code and Project Organization](#code-and-project-organization)
 * [Data Types](#data-types)